jaferrando/yt_live_stream_split/README.md

 ## install

 1. Install [Python 3.9 or higher](https://www.python.org/downloads/)
-2. Install the [ffmpeg tool](https://www.ffmpeg.org/download.html) for your platform
+2. (ONLY to download videos, if only MP3 is wanted skip this) Install the [ffmpeg tool](https://www.ffmpeg.org/download.html) for your platform
 3. Install requirements:
 ```
 pip install -r requirements.txt